‘Murder, She Wrote’ Star Angela Lansbury Dies at 96

 She would follow Gaslight immediately with National Velvet and The Picture of Dorian Gray (her second Oscar nod), but Hollywood was perpetually at a loss as to how to use her unclassifiable mix of intelligence and atypical beauty.
 Said George Cukor, her Gaslight director, “She was consistently miscast.”

-She married the late actor and artist Richard Cromwell at 19 and divorced nine months later citing ‘extreme cruelty,’— apparently 1940s speak for ‘my husband dates guys’ (including, allegedly, Howard Hughes).
-“It made me in, a way, a little bit tough,” Lansbury, who remained friends with Cromwell until his death in the 1960s, said of the experience.
+She married the late actor and artist Richard Cromwell at 19 and divorced nine months later citing "extreme cruelty"— apparently 1940s speak for "my husband dates guys" (including, allegedly, Howard Hughes).
+“It made me in, a way, a little bit tough,” Lansbury, who remained friends with Cromwell until his death in the '60s, said of the experience.

 She found the love of her life almost immediately after the divorce when she started dating Peter Shaw, a failed actor turned executive and agent whom she would marry in 1949, a union that lasted until his death from heart failure in 2003.
 “He was everything to me,” she told the Daily Mail.
 “We were partners at work as well as husband and wife and lovers.
 I don’t know how we had such a long marriage, but the simple fact was that we were devoted to one another.”